 Need of the hour

 According to many reports a majority of Apple Stores worldwide had to be closed since the middle of March when the COVID-19 pandemic started to worsen.
 Very few stores have reopened.
 And these mainly deal with device support appointments and further stress on online shopping.

-You could now buy your favorite Apple device: a laptop, iPhone, tablet, or a smartwatch with just a few clicks from your home.
-The Cupertino based company informs that its hub is not just limited to shopping.
-The streamlined online portal also allows you to chat with device specialists, trade in products, book no-contact delivery, and get support from the Genius Bar.
+You could now buy your favorite Apple device: a laptop, iPhone, tablet, or smartwatch with just a few clicks from your home.
+The Cupertino-based company informs that its hub is not just limited to shopping.
+The streamlined online portal also allows you to chat with device specialists, trade-in products, book no-contact delivery, and get support from the Genius Bar.

 The iPhone maker explained that the orders would require a verbal confirmation instead of a written signature.
 The delivery personnel would then leave the product at your door.